-An Overview of the Landlord-Tenant Laws in NY
+An Overview of the Landlord-Tenant Laws in New York

 1. Landlord Entry

-As a landlord, you have a right to enter your tenant’s premises under certain conditions.
-However, you must notify the tenant of your intended entry first by sending them 24-hours’ notice.
-Common reasons why landlords may need to enter units include:
+Under New York State law, as a landlord, you have a right to enter your tenant’s rented premises under certain conditions.
+However, you must notify the tenant of your intended entry first by sending them a 24-hours’ notice.
+Common reasons why a landlord may need to enter units include:

-- When there are sufficient reasons to believe that a property has been abandoned.
+- When there are sufficient reasons to believe that a unit has been abandoned.